PALBOCICLIB + ENDOCRINE THERAPY FOR HR+ BrCa

-This research study is evaluating a drug called Palbociclib in combination with an aromatase inhibitor as a possible treatment for hormone receptor positive breast cancer. - Palbociclib is a drug that may stop cancer cells from growing.
+This research study is evaluating a drug called Palbociclib in combination with endocrine therapy as a possible treatment for hormone receptor positive breast cancer. - Palbociclib is a drug that may stop cancer cells from growing.
 Palbociclib blocks activity of two closely related enzymes (proteins that help chemical reactions in the body occur), called Cyclin D Kinases 4 and 6 (CDK 4/6).
 These proteins are part of a pathway, or a sequence of steps which is known to regulate cell growth.
-Laboratory testing has suggested palbociclib may stop the growth of hormone receptor positive breast cancer. - Aromatase inhibitors prevent breast cancer cell growth by blocking estrogen stimulation.
-It is standard of care for postmenopausal women to take an aromatase inhibitor after a diagnosis of hormone receptor positive breast cancer.
+Laboratory testing has suggested palbociclib may stop the growth of hormone receptor positive breast cancer. - Endocrine therapy prevents breast cancer cell growth by blocking estrogen stimulation.
+During this study endocrine therapy will either be tamoxifen or an aromatase inhibitor.
+It is standard of care for premenopausal women to take tamoxifen and for postmenopausal women to take either an aromatase inhibitor or tamoxifen after a diagnosis of hormone receptor positive breast cancer.

 Dana-Farber Cancer Institute, Brigham and Women's Hospital, Beth-Israel Deaconess Medical Center, Massachusetts General Hospital

 Massachusetts General Hospital